 Build Your Open Source Stack: OpenLogic Stack Builder

 Open source software is booming.
-More and more businesses are beginning to adopt more OSS technologies and finding faster innovation freedom.
-According to Gartner, over 95% of IT organizations use some form of open source software in mission-critical IT workloads.
+More and more businesses are beginning to adopt open source technologies and are innovating faster and more freely.
+According to Gartner, over 95% of IT organizations use some form of OSS in mission-critical IT workloads.

 This leads to a lot of questions, like:

 - Will using this package help accomplish my goals?